TimMangan/App-Info/docs/Windows/CyberDuck/Packaging-MSIX.md

 # Packaging CyberDuck for MSIX

-The app has been packaged in MSIX without the PSF.
+The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.330 without the PSF.
 * If pre-configuration is needed, the PSF with FRF would be required.
-* Modification of the AppXManifest to add ExecutionAlias is recommended:
+* Modification of the AppXManifest to add ExecutionAlias is recommended.
+This may be done manually in the manifest editor of the MMPT or button-click in TMEditX:

 ``` xml
 <Package ...>